stlemme/FIWARE-AugmentedReality/docs/installation_guide.md

 The Augmented Reality GE is a collections of JavaScript source files which have to be included in a web application.

 Latest version can be cloned from the repository at [https://github.com/stlemme/FIWARE-AugmentedReality](https://github.com/stlemme/FIWARE-AugmentedReality).<br>
 The repository encloses a demo directory, which contains example applications that show how the needed source files are included.
-More Detailed information how to use the GE can be found in the [[Augmented Reality - User and Programmers Guide]].
+More Detailed information how to use the GE can be found in the [Augmented Reality - User and Programmers Guide](user_guide.md).

 # Sanity check procedures
 ## End to End testing